LazaUK/AIFoundry-AgentsV2-Codex/README.md

 ## Part 4: Execution Workflow
 The agent follows a logical sequence to ensure output accuracy:
-- **Ticker Retrieval**: The agent uses *Web Search* tool first to identify the *top 5* publicly listed companies in a requested sector based on current market capitalisation.
+- **Ticker Retrieval**: The agent uses *Web Search* tool first to identify the *top 5* publicly listed companies in a requested sector based on the current market capitalisation.
 - **Context Enrichment**: For each identified ticker, the agent calls the *MCP* tool to retrieve up-to-date fundamentals and recent news.
 - **Synthesis**: The *Codex* model processes the combined search and MCP data to rank investments and generate the final output.

-This sequence is managed through the agent's intsructions:
+This sequence is managed through the following agent intsructions:

 ``` JSON
 You are a financial analyst called The Alpha Finder.